Health and Safety Excellence program: Topic requirements

 Summary:

-A contractor is a person who, or business that, provides goods or services to your business under terms specified in a written agreement.
+A contractor is a person or business that provides goods or services to your business under the terms outlined in a written agreement.
 Contractors include those performing maintenance, renovations or construction, operations security, cleaning and on-site service providers.
-Examples of contractors include:
+Examples of contractor services include:

 Requirements:

-Your business will establish, implement, monitor and maintain a contractor management program.
+Your business will establish, implement, monitor and maintain a written standard that must include:

-- a plan to monitor and evaluate contractors' health and safety performance
+• a plan to monitor and evaluate contractors' health and safety performance, including:

-- consequences for unsafe behaviour (e.g., not working in compliance with the Occupational Health and Safety Act and regulations, policy or procedure violation)
+• consequences for unsafe behaviour (e.g., not working in compliance with the Occupational Health and Safety Act, and regulation, policy or procedure violations)

-- The identification of hazards, control of risks and the competency and ability of the contractor to control the risk(s) to the business's workers arising from the contractor's activities and materials
+• the identification of hazards, control of risks and the competency and ability of the contractor to control the risk(s) to your business's employees arising from the contractor's activities and materials

-- the identification of hazards, control of risks and the competency and ability of the contractor to control the risk(s) to the contractor and the contractor's workers arising from the business's activities and materials
+• the identification of hazards, control of risks and the competency and ability of the contractor to control the risk(s) to the contractor and the contractor's employees arising from your business's activities and materials

-- communication with contractors when there are changes affecting the specific work or circumstances surrounding the work
+• communication with contractors when changes affecting the specific work or circumstances surrounding the work

-- acceptance/sign-off documentation by contractor that they’ll abide by the employer's (e.g., general contractor) health and safety program and/or rules and regulations at the worksite
+• acceptance/sign-off documentation by the contractor that they’ll abide by the employer's (e.g., general contractor) health and safety program and/or rules and regulations at the worksite

 There may be circumstances where there is more than one employer or contractor present at a job site.
-In these situations, your business must establish, implement, monitor and maintain a documented procedure for, and lead the coordination and integration of, relevant portions of the business's occupational health and safety management system with the affected contractors.
+In these situations, your business must establish, implement, monitor and maintain a written standard for, and lead the coordination and integration of, relevant portions of your business's health and safety management system with the affected contractors.

 Workplace health promotion